-Getting tapped with the honor of being a best man is one of the most exciting moments of any guy-in-a-bromance's life.
+Getting the opportunity to be a best man is one of the most exciting moments of any guy-in-a-bromance's life.
 It's the ultimate chance to be there for your best friend and quite the honor.
-But, as you're preparing to take on your best man duties, make sure to take note of these eight things you should avoid doing on the wedding day.
+However, as you're preparing to take on your best man duties, make sure to take note of these eight things you should avoid doing on the wedding day.

 Even if you think it's best to give an impromptu speech at the wedding, writing and rehearsing your toast beforehand is always the way to go.
 When the nerves kick in and you've already have a few drinks, you will feel more at ease if you have a pre-written speech.

 Abuse the Open Bar

 Just because the free shots of Patron are eyeing you from the bar doesn't mean you have to take full advantage of them.
 As the best man, you'll be setting an example that the other groomsmen will follow.
 So avoid the shots—at least until later in the night.

 Change out of Your Tuxedo